 BPCI Advanced rests on:

-- Section 1115A of the Social Security Act (42 U.S.C. § 1315a) — the CMS Innovation Center statutory framework, added by ACA Section 3021 (Public Law 111-148, March 23, 2010).
-BPCI Advanced operates under Section 1115A demonstration authority.
+- Section 1115A of the Social Security Act (42 U.S.C. § 1315a): the CMS Innovation Center statutory framework, added by ACA Section 3021 (Public Law 111-148, March 23, 2010).
+BPCI Advanced operated under Section 1115A demonstration authority.

-- Section 1833(z) SSA — Advanced APM and Qualifying APM Participant (QP) framework, added by MACRA 2015 (Public Law 114-10, April 16, 2015).
-BPCI Advanced is structured as an Advanced APM.
+- Section 1833(z) SSA: Advanced APM and Qualifying APM Participant (QP) framework, added by MACRA 2015 (Public Law 114-10, April 16, 2015).
+BPCI Advanced was structured as an Advanced APM.

-- CMMI BPCI Advanced Request for Applications (2018) — the original RFA establishing the model.
+- CMMI BPCI Advanced Request for Applications (2018): the original RFA establishing the model.

-- BPCI Advanced Participation Agreements — legal contracts between CMS and each participant for each Model Year.
+- BPCI Advanced Participation Agreements: legal contracts between CMS and each participant for each Model Year.

 The BPCI Advanced performance period

-BPCI Advanced operates over seven Model Years:
+BPCI Advanced operated over seven Model Years:

 - Model Year 1: October 1, 2018 – December 31, 2018